-If you're building your RSP portfolio for retirement in 20 years, then you have a long-term time horizon.
+If you're building your RRSP portfolio for retirement in 20 years, then you have a long-term time horizon.
 You can afford to be less concerned about short-term market volatility, and choose growth-oriented investments.

-While safety of principal naturally becomes a higher priority at retirement, it still makes sense for most retirees to keep a portion of their RSP or RIF assets in longer-term, growth-oriented investments.
+While safety of principal naturally becomes a higher priority at retirement, it still makes sense for most retirees to keep a portion of their RRSP or RRIF assets in longer-term, growth-oriented investments.
 In most cases, a balanced portfolio that includes equities, fixed income and cash makes the most sense.

 How involved do I want to be in my investment decisions?